Xmas is in full swing!

 From your local craft store or your local dollar store, buy a Styrofoam ball.
 It can be big or small, I used 3″ ones.

 You will also need some tissue paper.
-Seasonal colors are optional, but we tried to stay in the holiday theme, so green and red all the way.
+Seasonal color are optional, but we tried to stay in the holiday theme, so green and red all the way.

 We cut pieces of tissue paper covered them in mod-podge and placed them on the ball to dry.
 If you have a toddler using mod-podge isn’t recommended.
 In that case, glue can be used as an alternate.

-Craft glue, like Elmer’s glue, is non-toxic, so a better option for the little one.
+Craft glue, like Elmers glue, is non-toxic, so a better option of the little one.
 With a paintbrush (or hands) apply the glue onto the ball and add the tissue paper.

 This one takes some prep work.
 As you need pictures to use before you start this activity.

 From your local craft store, you can buy clear empty Xmas bulbs.
 They come in several different sizes.
 I recommend the larger sizes, as this allows for a larger picture inside and it’s a bit easier to work with the larger ones.

 Using the picture of your choosing, cut it into a circle slightly smaller than the bulb.
 For example, if you have a 3″ bulb, your picture should be cut into a circle that is about 2.75″in diameter.

 When I do this, I like to add a note on the back, with the year on it.
 That way, in future years I can look back and know what year it was when it was taken.

 If you don’t attach a string to the pictures, after about 2 minutes, the picture will be face down.
 I recommend either making a small hole in the picture to loop some string through.
 I’ve glued it between my picture and note, as I use a separate paper to write the note onto.